scalatron/scalatron/Scalatron/doc/markdown/Scalatron CLI.md

         -sourceDir <path>       the path of the local directory where the source files can be found -label <name>           the label to apply to the versions (default: empty)

-    getVersion                  retrieves the source code of the version with the given ID; as user only -targetDir <path>       the path of the local directory where the source files should be stored -id <int>               the version's ID
+    restoreVersion              restores the version with the given ID in the user's workspace and fetches the associated files; as user only
+        -targetDir <path>       the path of the local directory where the source files should be stored -id <string>            the version's ID

     benchmark                   runs standard isolated-bot benchmark on given source files; as user only -sourceDir <path>       the path of the local directory where the source files can be found